aabr2612/Agency-Web/README.md

 - **Black and Yellow Theme**: The website follows a modern black and yellow theme, enhancing visual appeal and readability.
 - **Interactive Header and Footer**:
   - **Header**: Includes navigation links for easy access to different sections such as Home, About, Services, Projects, Blog, and Contact Us.
-  - **Footer**: Displays contact information, social media links (Facebook, Twitter, Instagram, etc.), and quick access to important sections.
+  - **Footer**: Displays contact information, social media links (Facebook, Instagram, Whatsapp, Email etc.), and quick access to important sections.
 - **Get Started Feature**: When the "Get Started" button is clicked, a form appears that allows users to select the services they wish to receive.

 ## Technologies Used